Tartiine/projet-web/README.md

 # Introduction

-Website template based on `django` and `javascript` frameworks implementing an user authentification, administration and chat system allowing emoticons :smile:.
+Website template based on `django` and `javascript` frameworks implementing an user authentification, administration and a chat system allowing emoticons :smile:.

 # Prerequisite